• 1-3 Days Delivery

 There are a number of causes of cracks in external walls.
 These include:

-- Structural failure, such as poor construction of building
+• Structural failure, such as poor construction of the building

 The first step in dealing with cracks in external walls is identifying and solving the root problem.
-Wall cracks come in all shapes and sizes, but without knowing which you have, you cannot expect to effectively sort the issue.
+If you can’t identify the cause or type of crack, we’d recommend seeking professional guidance.

-Crack stitching offers the best permanent solution to repairing vertical stepped cracks in walls and improving structural integrity.
-This non-destructive process involves the use of helical bars, which increase tensile and flexural strength to restore structural integrity.
+Crack stitching offers the best permanent solution to repairing vertical or stepped cracks in walls and improving structural integrity.
+This non-destructive process involves using helical bars, which increase tensile and flexural strength to restore structural integrity.
 These bars are planted into horizontal slots in the mortar bed joints.

 We offer two types of crack stitching kits: